4.5

 Even though the following paddles didn’t quite make our top five, they are definitely worth bringing into the discussion.
 With how many paddle brands there are within the market, there are many companies worth a shot, a dink if you will, and many of which make truly pro-quality gear.

-- Engage Pursuit MX 6.0: While we often prefer raw carbon fiber to graphite finishes, the Pursuit MX 6.0 has an omnidirectional friction-based graphite texture that is built to last.
+- Engage Pursuit Pro MX 6.0: While we often prefer raw carbon fiber to graphite finishes, the Pursuit Pro MX 6.0 has an omnidirectional friction-based graphite texture that is built to last.
 Spin for days with this paddle.

 - HEAD Gravity Tour Lite: This is another spin-focused midweight paddle.
 Head uses a unique lacquer finish for their paddle faces that is like no other paddle on the market; we definitely recommend trying it out for yourself!